Axalta Coating Systems Ltd. (AXTA) upgraded Issued by Wall Street Gurus

-Axalta Coating Systems Ltd. (NYSE:AXTA) went down by -2.87% from its latest closing price compared to the recent 1-year high of $34.20.
-The company’s stock price has collected -7.33% of loss in the last five trading sessions.
-Press Release reported 13 hours ago that Axalta’s radar transmission simulator receives 2022 BIG Innovation Award
+Axalta Coating Systems Ltd. (NYSE:AXTA) went down by -0.54% from its latest closing price compared to the recent 1-year high of $34.20.
+The company’s stock price has collected -6.72% of loss in the last five trading sessions.
+Barron’s reported on 06/01/21 that A Pandemic Recovery Stock Play With Inflation Protection Built In

 Is It Worth Investing in Axalta Coating Systems Ltd. (NYSE :AXTA) Right Now?